COLA-Laboratory/cola_www_src/content/_index.md

 {{< tab "Apr" >}}

-* Our paper on empirical study of interactive mechanism in interactive evolutionary multi-objective optimization is accepted to IEEE CEC 2021.
+* Our paper on empirical study of various control mechanisms in interactive evolutionary multi-objective optimization is accepted to IEEE CEC 2021.
 Congratulations to Guiyu! `Apr 6`

 {{< /tab >}}